A hierarchical expected improvement method for Bayesian optimization: Introduction

 Another remedy, proposed by \cite{bull2011convergence}, is to artificially inflate the maximum-likelihood estimator of the GP variance, and use this inflated estimate within the EI acquisition function for sequential sampling.
 This, in effect, encourages exploration of the black-box function by inflating the uncertainty of the fitted model.
-The work further proposes an ``$\epsilon$-greedy'' modification of the EI, where at each sampling iteration, one selects the next point uniformly with probability $\epsilon \in (0,1)$.
-With a sufficiently large $\epsilon$, this again forces the procedure to explore the feasible domain.
-However, even with such modifications, this approach may perform poorly for expensive black-box problems with very limited samples.
-One reason is because these modifications, while encouraging further exploration, does so in a rather \textit{ad-hoc} manner; when evaluations are limited, randomly placed samples can be suboptimal for exploration of the optimization space, particularly in high dimensions.
-This is demonstrated later in a suite of simulation experiments.
+The work further employs an ``$\epsilon$-greedy'' modification of the EI, where at each sampling iteration, one selects the next point uniformly-at-random with probability $\epsilon \in (0,1)$.
+With a sufficiently large $\epsilon$, this again forces the procedure to explore the feasible domain. {While the EI with such modifications (we call this the $\epsilon$-EI later) allows for appealing theoretical properties, such an approach may yield suboptimal optimization performance for black-box problems with limited function evaluations, as we show later in numerical experiments.
+One reason is that such adjustments, while indeed encouraging exploration, does so in a rather \textit{ad-hoc} manner from a modeling perspective.
+As such, when evaluations are limited, the $\epsilon$-EI can be suboptimal for striking a good balance between exploration and exploitation, particularly for higher-dimensional problems.}

-To address this, we propose a novel hierarchical EI (HEI) framework, which corrects the greediness of EI while preserving a closed-form acquisition function.
-The key idea is the use of a \textit{hierarchical} GP model for $f$ \citep{handcock1993bayesian}, which assigns hierarchical priors on process parameters.
-Under this, we show that HEI has a closed-form acquisition function, which provides a principled approach for encouraging exploration via hierarchical Bayesian modeling.
-With this closed-form expression, we introduce hyperparameter estimation methods which allow HEI to mimic a fully Bayesian optimization procedure, while avoiding expensive MCMC sampling steps.
-We then prove that, under certain prior specifications, HEI converges to a global optimum $\bx^*$ over a broad function space for $f$.
-This addresses the over-greediness of EI, which can fail to find any global optimum even for smooth $f$.
-We further prove that HEI achieves a near-minimax convergence rate, under regularity assumptions which can be easily checked.